Richard Keith Mahler

 - Born August 5, 1953 in Austin, TX USA

 - Died March 2, 2005 in Jupiter, FL USA

 Pitcher Rick Mahler was a mainstay in the Atlanta Braves rotation for much of the 1980s and won 96 games over his career.
-During his career, he was the Opening Day starter for the Braves five times and threw shutouts on Opening Day three times.
+He was the Opening Day starter for the Braves five times, throwing shutouts three times in that assignment.

 After spending most of 1983 in the minors with Richmond, Mahler was back in Atlanta in 1984 and went 13-10 with a 3.12 ERA.
 The next year, he won a career-best 17 games while losing 15 and leading the National League with 272 hits allowed.
 On Opening Day 1986, he shut out the Montreal Expos, but he went on to lead the NL with 18 losses that summer.
 The following season, 1987, he held the Philadelphia Phillies scoreless in the Braves' opener.